rezamarzban/TensorFlow-Node.js/README.md

 "npm install @tensorflow/tfjs-node"

-Note: tensorflow node is available for Intel, AMD and so on.
-Not available for arm, arm64 and so on.
+Note: tensorflow node is available for Intel, AMD processors and so on.
+Not available for arm, arm64 processors and so on.

 On error study pdf file in the repository and do this: How to Install Node.js on Ubuntu and Update npm to the Latest Version.pdf